BigDataBiology/sardyne/notes/stream-notes.md

 # Stream notes

+## 2024-06-04

+Plans for stream

+- Plot checkM2 results on simulated data
+- Explore a different genome (high-quality isolate)
+- check gene sizes on lower-quality isolates from ProGenomes

 ## 2024-05-28

-Plans for stream:

-- run checkM2
+- [x] run checkM2 (created code to run checkM2 on the simulated data from jug)
-- try a completely noise genome (random sequence with same length as the E. coli genome)
+- [x] create a completely noise genome (random sequence with same length as the E. coli genome)

 ## 2024-05-21